Manchester City are proud to be supporting the ‘Show The Love’ environmental campaign.

-With low carbon, low water and low waste measures employed to minimise our impact on the local environment and encourage bio diversity, CFA has reached the highest possible environmental standards.
+City Football Academy has reached the highest possible environmental standards – the gold standard under L.E.E.D. guidelines.
+Low carbon, low water and low waste measures were employed to minimise impact on the environment and encourage local bio diversity.